Skip to content

 Exam traps

-• Higher priority wins, but preempt controls whether a recovered higher-priority device takes back the role.
+• Higher priority wins.
+Preempt controls whether a recovered device takes the role back.

-• Tracking reduces priority when an upstream condition fails.
+• Tracking lowers the priority when an upstream condition fails.

-• HSRP active/standby and VRRP master/backup are similar ideas with different terms.
+• HSRP active/standby and VRRP master/backup are the same idea with different names.